smachkour/Audio_Processing/README.md

 **Hardware:** PYNQ-Z2 FPGA development board. <br>
 **Software:** Vitis Classic 2023.2.
 Ensure that you have the Vitis Core Development Kit installed and configured properly for your system. <br>
-&nbsp; Audacity for signal analysis.
+&emsp; Audacity for signal analysis.